CosimoQuiche/tc-media-archive/games/so/characters/derek.md

 # Derek Stiles

-Dr. Derek Stiles is the protagonist of [Trauma Center: Under the Knife](../utk.md), [Trauma Center: Second Opinion](../so.md), and [Trauma Center: Under the Knife 2](../../utk2).
+Dr. Derek Stiles (Japanese: 月森孝介, *Tsukimori Kōsuke*) is the protagonist of [Trauma Center: Under the Knife](../../utk/utk.md), [Trauma Center: Second Opinion](../so.md), and [Trauma Center: Under the Knife 2](../../utk2/utk2.md).
 He is a genius, world-renowned surgeon, though can be rather bumbling at times.
-He is gifted with the Healing Touch, specifically being able to slow down time through superhuman concentration.
+He is gifted with the [Healing Touch](../../general/ht.md), specifically being able to slow down time through superhuman concentration.
 Using his ability, as well as his determination and skill as a doctor, he worked at the forefront of the eradication of GUILT, and continues to work on the behalf of Caduceus International.

 ## Table of Contents
 1. [Early Life](#Early_Life)